railt/laravel-provider/README.md

 ## About

-Railt ServiceProvider for Laravel Framework
+The Laravel Framework ServiceProvider for Railt.

 ## Installation